Edoumou/Tracking-Clinical-Trials-Through-Blockchain/Trello-project-management.md

 # Link to Trello

-Here is the link to the project management with [Trello](https://trello.com/b/EJ6RMfqW/medtrial-project)
+The project management is performed with one of the project management tool trello.
+The project management steps can be found here [Trello](https://trello.com/b/EJ6RMfqW/medtrial-project)